tiliarou/findBytes-GUI/README.md

 ---

 #### Please note; as stated by [Shadów](https://github.com/shadowninja108):
-> "*findBytes cannot be 100% accurate.
-If you cannot port an offset with findBytes GUI, the only alternative will* *be to port it manually.*"
+> "*findBytes GUI cannot be 100% accurate.
+If you cannot port an offset with findBytes GUI, the only alternative will be to port it manually.*"